fabrizioromanelli/Pellet-Stove-Control/README.md

 **I have prebuilt kits, ask me if you need any information!**

-This project allows you to smart control any pellet stove controlled via a Micronova Controller.
+This project allows you to smart control any pellet stove controlled via a Micronova Controller N100.
+The Arduino project has been compiled for an ESP8266 and successfully tested on a Micronova N100 Controller.
+Any other board from Micronova could work, but this is left to the user/developer (probably something changes on the memory mapping side).
 The program is written for Arduino, and it is tested on a D1 Mini with full integration for MQTT (Home Assistant, OpenHAB).

 ## The Pellet Stove Control works with